puppetlabs/iac/_posts/2021-05-28-status-update.md

 ### DSC And the PDK Go Prototype

-With the DevX team [hard at work on a new approach to PDK templating][pdkgo-templating] (and the release of their work imminent), this felt like a good week to see what it will be like to use the new templating for a real project.
+The DevX team is [hard at work on a new approach to PDK templating][pdkgo-templating] and their LA release is imminent), so this week felt like a good time to see what it will be like to use the new templating in a real project.

-We put up a [prototype PR][puppet-dsc-pdkgo-template] for moving from switching to the new templating (if available) in our [`Puppet.Dsc`][puppet-dsc-intro-blog] module.
+We put up a [prototype PR][puppet-dsc-pdkgo-template] for switching to the new templating (when it becomes available) in our [`Puppet.Dsc`][puppet-dsc-intro-blog] module.

 How well did it work?